adbatista/library-management/README.md

 * the requirements do not say anythinb about the librarian that maked the book as returned, so I did not add this field
 * I'm not shure if the librarian can also borrow a books, so I did not allow this
 * `They can't borrow the same book multiple times.` I'm assuming once borrowed even if returned they can't borrow it again
+* I am terrible at design, so the frontend is very basic
+* there's no need to use axios, fetch is enough for this case
+* I did not ajust the screen for mobile, it's a desktop only design